#94 TRENDING IN Politics 🔥

 Many users of DeepSeek have reported the chat bot seems to censor itself in regards to topics of China or its government.

-If you ask the A.I. assistant information about the United Kingdom's 2021 partygate scandals, or America's infamous 2020 presidential debate, it will generate responses of great detail not dissimilar to ChatGPT or Gemini.
+If you ask the A.I. assistant information about the United Kingdom's 2021 partygate scandals or America's 2020 presidential debate, it will generate responses similar to ChatGPT or Gemini.

 "Sorry, that's beyond my current scope.
 Let's talk about something else."

-Various news outlets and researchers have attributed this to the Chinese Communist Party's strict guidelines over accessible media and information.
-This being, information that doesn't go against the country's "core socialist values".
-This is according to a technical document released by China's national cyber security standards committee.
+Various researchers have attributed this to the Chinese Communist Party's strict guidelines over accessible media and information.
+This being, information that doesn't go against the country's "core socialist values,'' according to a technical document released by China's national cyber security standards committee.

 When questioned on this manner, spokesman Liu Pengyu for the Chinese Embassy stated: